ipavlic/apex-fp/README.md

         ...
     } // this doesn't compile!!!

-to iterate, first get the values into a list (casting them implicitly) and then iterate the list.
+To iterate, first get the values into a list (casting them implicitly) and then iterate the list.

     List<Account> fooAccounts = accountsByName.get('Foo');
     for (Account acc : fooAccounts) {